tgjones/aemula/docs/oscilloscope-plan.md

 ## Open risks

-- This is the project's first use of ImPlot — budget the Phase 1 spike seriously rather than assuming the API maps 1:1 onto the hand-rolled `ImDrawList` patterns used elsewhere in the codebase.
+- ~~This is the project's first use of ImPlot~~ — resolved: Phase 1 spiked it (see "Layout false starts" above).
+The API doesn't map 1:1 onto the hand-rolled `ImDrawList` patterns elsewhere in the codebase, and its "obvious" digital-signal feature (`PlotDigital`'s auto-stacking) turned out to be the wrong tool for a labeled-row layout — worth remembering before reaching for another ImPlot "does this for you" feature without checking it actually fits.
-- Ring buffer capacity is a guessed starting constant; if it's too short to be useful when zoomed out, or too large for no benefit, tune it once Phase 1 is actually on screen rather than guessing further now.
+- Ring buffer capacity is still a guessed starting constant (`ScopeRecorder.DefaultCapacity`);
+  now that Phase 1 is actually on screen, it's worth revisiting whether it's too short to be useful zoomed out, or larger than it needs to be.
 - Bus-band rendering (Phase 2) is the fiddliest drawing code here — it's also the one piece ImPlot doesn't hand us for free (custom draw calls into plot space).
 Worth prototyping against just the Data bus (8-bit,